Skip to navigation Skip to content

 • they must refer to their team leader or manager for escalation to the Fraud team

 Note: if the health professional cannot be contacted, the claim must not be paid.
 The Service Officer must return the original document to the claimant, together with the appropriate letter.
-See also: Quality assurance and quality checking for external mail in Medicare.
+See also: Preparing, quality and peer to peer checking of Medicare external mail.

 Services not claimable for Medicare benefits